 evilly-disposed and vicious little monster!”

-By this time Crowley had moved out of Trinity Collage without earning his
+this time Crowley had moved out of Trinity Collage without earning his degree,

-There he renamed himself 'Count Vladimir' and began to pursue his occult
+There he took the name of “Count Vladimir” and began to pursue

-had a natural aptitude for magic and advanced quickly through the ranks of the
+had a natural aptitude for magick and advanced quickly through the ranks of the

 Golden Dawn, but the London lodge leaders considered him unsuitable for